sanko/Finance-Alpaca/README.md

 Creates a new Finance::Alpaca object.

+This constructor accepts the following parameters:

+- `keys` - `[ $APCA_API_KEY_ID, $APCA_API_SECRET_KEY ]`

     Every API call requires authentication.
-API keys can be acquired in the developer web console.
+You must provide these keys which may be acquired in the developer web console and are only visible on creation.

+- `paper` - Boolean value

+    If you're attempting to use Alpaca's paper trading functionality, this must be a true value.
+Otherwise, you will be making live trades with actual assets.

+    This is an untrue value by default.

 ## `account( )`